alekaloupis/spare_parts_inventory/README.md

 a) As peças one-off são mais caras na média que as peças das demais categorias

-b) Há uma menor quantiddade de peças one-off no inventário do que peças das demais categorias
+b) Há uma menor quantidade de peças one-off no inventário do que peças das demais categorias

 c) As peças one-off são mais difíceis de serem obtidas do que as peças das demais categorias.